roguephysicist/dotfiles/install/apps.md

 -----------
 Boilerplate apps are my standard set of apps that I use on every computer.
-**Github for Mac** should be installed first, although it's likely you are already aware of that it since you are viewing this document.
+**Github for Mac** should be installed first, although it's likely you are already aware of that if you read the sections above.

 | Application    | Download From                                                    | Application    | Download From                                                    |
 |----------------|:----------------------------------------------------------------:|----------------|:----------------------------------------------------------------:|